the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= [5.5.8] 2023-02-22 =

+* Version - Event Tickets 5.5.8 is only compatible with The Events Calendar 6.0.10 and higher.
+* Tweak - PHP version compatibility bumped to PHP 7.4
+* Tweak - Version Composer updated to 2
+* Tweak - Version Node updated to 18.13.0
+* Tweak - Version NPM update to 8.19.3
+* Tweak - Reduce JavaScript bundle sizes for Blocks editor

 = [5.5.7] 2023-02-09 =

 * Enhancement - Added currency format options to alter currency decimal separator, thousand separator, and number of decimal places.
 [ET-1608]